Casing of colors ceremony held with deployment imminent

 |0

-This work, Casing of colors ceremony held with deployment imminent [Image 2 of 2], by Antoine Aaron, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Casing of colors ceremony held with deployment imminent, by Antoine Aaron, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT